XRPLF/xrpl-dev-portal/content/concept-authorized-trust-lines.md

 ## RequireAuth Setting

-The `RequireAuth` setting (`requireAuthorization` in [RippleAPI](reference-rippleapi.html)) prevents all counterparties from holding balances issued by an address unless the issuing address has specifically approved an accounting relationship with that counterparty.
+The `RequireAuth` setting (`requireAuthorization` in [RippleAPI](reference-rippleapi.html)) prevents all counterparties from holding balances issued by an address unless the issuing address has specifically approved a trust line with that counterparty for the currency in question.

-As a precaution, Ripple recommends that issuing gateways always enable `RequireAuth` on [operational addresses and standby addresses](concept-issuing-and-operational-addresses.html), and then never approve any accounting relationships to those addresses.
+As a precaution, Ripple recommends that issuing gateways always enable `RequireAuth` on [operational addresses and standby addresses](concept-issuing-and-operational-addresses.html), and then never approve any trust lines to those addresses.
 This prevents operational addresses and standby addresses from issuing currency in the XRP Ledger even by accident.
 This is a purely precautionary measure, and does not stop those addresses from transferring issued currency balances created by the issuing address, as they are intended to do.

 To use the Authorized Trust Lines feature, an issuer must also enable `RequireAuth` on its issuing address.
 After doing so, the issuing address must [submit a `TrustSet` transaction to approve each trust line](#authorizing-trust-lines) from a customer.